ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-12-practical-review-random-walk.md

 T_N = \sum_{k=0}^{N-1} \Delta t_k
 $$

-Each $\Delta t_k$ is independent from one another, so for $N$ big enough we can apply the central limit theorem to approximate $P(T|N)$.
-In this case, though, the distribution of the sum of independent exponential random variable is known and we can write it exactly:
+<p>Each $\Delta t_k$ is independent from one another, so for $N$ big enough we can apply the central limit theorem to approximate $P(T|N)$.
+In this case, though, the distribution of the sum of independent exponential random variable is known and we can write it exactly:</p>

 $$
 P(T|N) = \frac{1}{\Gamma(N) \tau^N} \tau^{N-1} \exp \left(- \frac{T}{\tau} \right)